Parking lot le Parc at road D72 between Chanay and Challonges.

 |Address:||Le Parc, 01420 Surjoux, Tel: +33-450-484868, Fax : +33-450-486508.
 E-mail:|

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 The Cascade du Pain de Sucre (Waterfall of the Sugarloaf) is a small waterfall of limestone rich water downhill from the small town Surjoux formed by the river Vézeronce.
-It is named after a strange rock formation where the water hits the ground, an subaerial 6 m high stalagmite formed of travertine.
-Its form resembles obviously a sugarloaf.
+It is named after a strange rock formation where the water hits the ground, a subaerial 6 m high stalagmite formed of travertine.
+Its form resembles obviously a sugarloaf, hence the name.